Agent commands. Your AI agent uses these nodes in workflows. You don’t configure them directly.

 confirm_delete | bool | Yes | - | Must be true to confirm deletion |

-The confirm_delete parameter must come from the shared store, not node parameters.
-This safety mechanism prevents accidental deletions from workflow configuration.
+Security exception: The confirm_delete parameter must be set in the shared store (via a previous node or template variable).
+It cannot be provided directly in node parameters.
+This prevents accidental deletions from workflow configuration files.

 Output